Interior Painting Best Practices Part 4: Advanced Techniques for a Flawless Finish

 3. When should I use a paint sprayer instead of a roller?

 Paint sprayers are ideal for smooth surfaces like cabinets, doors, and furniture.
 They provide a flawless finish with no brush marks or roller stipple.
 However, they require more setup, including masking off areas and proper ventilation.
-For walls in a room, rolling is more practical.
+For walls in a room, rolling is more practical and controllable.
+Sprayers excel for large, flat surfaces where overspray can be easily contained.
+For advice on specific projects, see our Kitchen Painting in Cabrillo, Fremont, CA: Expert Guide 2026.

 4. How do I fix a dripped paint run after it dries?